 Even with the right stakeholder network, though, it’s not just about what you communicate, it’s how you communicate.
 Above all else, whenever you’re reaching out to members and their teams, one of the most important things to remember is how stretched for time they are and how any communication needs to be as effective as possible.

 “We need to be clear and concise in our communications,” according to Barnes.
-This point is echoed by Bruce Mehlman, founder of Mehlman Castagnetti Rosen and Thomas, who says that it’s critical to get to your point across more concisely in a virtual environment.
+This point is echoed by Bruce Mehlman, founder of Mehlman Castagnetti Rosen and Thomas, who says that it’s critical to get to your point across more concisely, especially if it's in a virtual environment.
 “Everyone feels stressed and overwhelmed and appreciates efficient meetings,” he says.
 “It’s also far easier for others to look at their email if you drone on, and they can lose the thread on the whole discussion.”

 The most important stakeholders in your network have a finite amount of time, and you need to impress them with highly tailored and curated information.
 “Keep the meetings as short as possible,” says Chelsea McGuire, government relations director for the Arizona Farm Bureau.
 Set limits for yourself, cap attendance, and focus on making your message as clear and engaging as possible.